scrabbletank/farhome-rules/rulesdoc.md

 Your max attribute score is 6 instead of 5.
 You gain 1 attribute when taking this feat.

 #### Warrior
-*Requires 5 Willpower, 20th Level*
+*Requires 8 combined weapon proficiencies, 20th Level*

 Gain expertise in 2 weapon proficiencies.